petedejoy/documentation/v2/airflow/cli.md

 title: Astro CLI
 sidebar: platform_sidebar
 ---
-The astronomer CLI helps users create and test activities and execute those activities and astronomer/community pre-built activities in actual DAGs.
+The Astro CLI helps users create and test activities and deploy those activities and Astronomer/community pre-built activities in actual DAGs.
 Once DAGs have been tested locally, users can deploy them to our public cloud or their private installation.

-Here's the rundown of the CLI usage

 ## Prerequisites

-If you want to run Airflow locally through the CLI you will need docker installed
+If you want to run Airflow locally through the CLI you will need docker installed.

 See [docker download](https://www.docker.com/community-edition#/download)to download docker for your specific operating system